Moving to France to work? Find out if you need a visa or permit to work in France and the procedures for applying for a

 Students and graduates

-You must be registered as a student with a university in your home country and the internship must be related to your studies.
-While most internships are unpaid, you are allowed to receive a small allowance from the employer.
+You must be a student with a university in your home country and the internship must relate to your studies.
+While most internships are unpaid, you can receive a small allowance from the employer.
 You need to have an internship (convention de stage) signed by you, your employer in France and your school or college in your home country, as well as proof of financial security (approximately €615 per month), flight reservations, and proof of accommodation.

 Seasonal workers permit

 If you’re between 17 and 30 and want to work as an au pair with a French host family, your host family need to organize an au pair contract (accord de placement) and get it approved by the DIRECCTE.
 You also have to have a letter of admission to a language school specifying when you’ll be attending (10 hours/week minimum) before you can get your visa.

 - DIRECCTE – this is the French language website for the French Labour Ministry Directions régionales des entreprises, de la concurrence, de la consommation, du travail et de l’emploi.
 Go the main website and you can be redirected to the French region you need.